Sphere packing: Jammed packings with a low density

-Packings where all spheres are constrained by their neighbours to stay in one location are called rigid or jammed.
+Packings where all spheres are constrained by their neighbors to stay in one location are called rigid or jammed.
 The strictly jammed (mechanically stable even as a finite system) regular sphere packing with the lowest known density is a diluted ("tunneled") fcc crystal with a density of only π√2/9 ≈ 0.49365.
 The loosest known regular jammed packing has a density of approximately 0.555.

 Irregular packing

 If we attempt to build a densely packed collection of spheres, we will be tempted to always place the next sphere in a hollow between three packed spheres.
 If five spheres are assembled in this way, they will be consistent with one of the regularly packed arrangements described above.
 However, the sixth sphere placed in this way will render the structure inconsistent with any regular arrangement.
 This results in the possibility of a random close packing of spheres that is stable against compression.
 Vibration of a random loose packing can result in the arrangement of spherical particles into regular packings, a process known as granular crystallisation.
 Such processes depend on the geometry of the container holding the spherical grains.

 When spheres are randomly added to a container and then compressed, they will generally form what is known as an "irregular" or "jammed" packing configuration when they can be compressed no more.
 This irregular packing will generally have a density of about 64%.
-Recent research predicts analytically that it cannot exceed a density limit of 63.4% This situation is unlike the case of one or two dimensions, where compressing a collection of 1-dimensional or 2-dimensional spheres (that is, line segments or circles) will yield a regular packing.
+Recent research predicts analytically that it cannot exceed a density limit of 63.4%.
+This situation is unlike the case of one or two dimensions, where compressing a collection of 1-dimensional or 2-dimensional spheres (that is, line segments or circles) will yield a regular packing.

 Hypersphere packing

 The sphere packing problem is the three-dimensional version of a class of ball-packing problems in arbitrary dimensions.
 In two dimensions, the equivalent problem is packing circles on a plane.
 In one dimension it is packing line segments into a linear universe.

-In dimensions higher than three, the densest lattice packings of hyperspheres are known for 8 and 24 dimensions.
-Very little is known about irregular hypersphere packings; it is possible that in some dimensions the densest packing may be irregular.
+The densest lattice packings of hyperspheres are known for 1–8 and 24 dimensions.
+Comparatively little is known about non-lattice hypersphere packings, the optimal result being known only in dimensions 1–3, 8, and 24; it is possible that in some dimensions the densest packing may be irregular.
 Some support for this conjecture comes from the fact that in certain dimensions (e.g. 10) the densest known irregular packing is denser than the densest known regular packing.
+In 1999, Alexander Vardy showed the density of non-lattice sphere packings in dimensions just below a power of 2 (for example, 25–31 and 55–63, just below 32 and 64 respectively) could be doubled using binary codes which are orthogonal.